 During a vaginal delivery, there is a risk that the skin and tissues around the vagina can stretch and tear while the fetus moves through the birth canal.
 If stretching and tearing are severe, a woman may need stitches or this could cause weakness or injury to pelvic muscles that control her urine and bowel function.

 Studies have found that women who have delivered vaginally are more likely to have problems with bowel or urinary incontinence than women who have had C-sections.
-They may also be more prone to leak urine when they cough, sneeze or laugh.
+They may also be more prone to leak urine when they cough, sneeze, or laugh.

 After a vaginal delivery, a woman may also experience lingering pain in the perineum, the area between her vagina and anus.